 - Socially and professionally responsible, possessing skills for life-long learning.

-C. an ability to conduct, analyze and interpret experiments and apply experimental results to improve processes,
+- an ability to conduct standard tests and measurements; to conduct, analyze, and interpret experiments; and to apply experimental results to improve processes

-D. an ability to apply creativity in the design of systems, components or processes appropriate to program objectives,
+- an ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives

-E. an ability to function effectively on teams,
+- an ability to function effectively as a member or leader on a technical team.

-H. a recognition of the need for, and an ability to engage in lifelong learning,
+- an understanding of the need for and an ability to engage in self-directed continuing professional development

-K. a commitment to quality, timeliness, and continuous improvement.
+- a commitment to quality, timeliness and continuous improvement

 Please see the university catalog for program details